Unibeautify/sparser/docs/tech-documentation.md

 In browser applications the additional file *js/runtimes/global.js* must be included.
 This file should be referrenced before other code from the framework.

 #### Node Embedding
-When running the framework in a Node application the *js/runtimes/global.js* must not be used.
+When running the framework in a Node application the *js/runtimes/global.js* must **not** be used.
 You can pick and choose which lexer files to run through manual inclusion.
 To efficiently include all lexers I recommend performing a `fs.readdir` on the *lexers* directory and including each file with a simple forEach loop.
-Look into the bottom of *js/runtimes/nodetest.js* for an example.
+Look into the bottom of the *js/runtimes/nodetest.js* file for an example.

 ### Including New or Custom Lexers
 Simply drop the new lexer file into the directory named *lexers*.
 Specify the name of the lexer in the *options.lexer* option.
 Please see [Input](#input) for details about the options object and [lexers/readme.md](lexers/readme.md) for technical guidance on starting a new lexer file.